John Hyrcanus: Siege of Jerusalem

-Under Seleucid control (133-128 BCE)
+Under Seleucid control (133–128 BCE)

 Following the Seleucid siege, Judea faced tough economic times which were magnified by taxes to the Seleucids enforced by Antiochus.
 Furthermore, Hyrcanus was forced to accompany Antiochus on his eastern campaign in 130 BCE.
 Hyrcanus probably functioned as the military commander of a Jewish company in the campaign.
-It is reported that Antiochus, out of consideration for the religion of his Jewish allies, at one point ordered a two days' halt of the entire army to allow them to avoid breaking the Sabbath and Festival of Weeks.
+It is reported that Antiochus, out of consideration for the religion of his Jewish allies, at one point ordered a two days' halt of the entire army to allow them to avoid breaking the Sabbath and the festival of Shavuot.

 This enforced absence probably caused a loss of support for the inexperienced Hyrcanus among the Judean population.
 Judeans in the countryside were especially disillusioned with Hyrcanus after Antiochus’ army plundered their land.
-Furthermore, John Hyrcanus's driving out the non-military population of Jerusalem during the siege also probably caused resentment against him.
-The action of looting the Tomb of David violated his obligations as High Priest, which would have offended the religious leadership.
+John Hyrcanus's expulsion of the non-military population of Jerusalem during the siege had probably caused resentment, and his looting of the Tomb of David violated his obligations as High Priest, which would have offended the religious leadership.

-Therefore, at a very early point in his thirty-one year reign of Judea, Hyrcanus had lost the support of Judeans in various cultural sectors.
-The Jerusalemites, the countryside Judeans and the religious leadership probably doubted the future of Judea under Hyrcanus.
-However, in 128 BCE Antiochus VII was killed in battle against Parthia.
+Therefore, at an early point in his 31-year reign, Hyrcanus had lost support from Judeans in various cultural sectors.
+The Jerusalemites, the rural Judeans, and the religious leadership probably doubted the future of Judea under Hyrcanus.
+However in 128 BCE Antiochus VII was killed in battle against Parthia.
 What followed was an era of conquest led by Hyrcanus that marked the high point of Judea as the most significant power in the Levant.